LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+## version 0.56.1
+*Released*: 1 May 2020
+* DataClassModel convert from Record to immerable
+* Update usages of DataClassModel in DataClassDesigner to use produce() for model updates
+* Update DataClassDesigner setState to use produce()
+* Revert change to default value for DomainDesign allowFileLinkProperties and allowAttachmentProperties

 ## version 0.56.0
 *Released*: 1 May 2020
 * Item 7180: Lineage: improved node details, withLineage